Trinity College announces online CPD course to target property market knowledge gap

 When does the course start?

-Registration is now open for the next intake, which starts on 20th February.
-Registration closes on 6th February, at 5pm.
+Registration is now open for the next intake, which starts on 4th March.
+Registration closes on 19th February.

 How is the course delivered?